Consensys/verax-documentation/get-involved/governance/proposal-templates.md

 Outline the steps and technical requirements for issuer onboarding, which include:

-* Designing and registering a schema and specifying the data structure for attestations​​.
+* Designing and registering a schema and specifying the data structure for attestations.
-* Optionally creating modules smart contracts with specific validation logic for attestations​​​​.
+* Optionally creating modules smart contracts with specific validation logic for attestations.
-* A portal contract is deployed, allowing the issuer to create attestations in the registry​​​​.
+* A portal contract is deployed, allowing the issuer to create attestations in the registry.
-* Ensuring adherence to Verax’s standards for smart contracts and attestation data​​.
+* Ensuring adherence to Verax’s standards for smart contracts and attestation data.

 ### Conflict of Interest